 - Water Heater Age

-The average run of a home water heater with appropriate upkeep is 10–12 years.
-Even if your old water heater isn’t having problems, it’s at a greater risk of a damaging leak.
+The average life span of a home water heater with appropriate upkeep is 10–12 years.
+Even if your water heater isn’t having problems, it could be at a greater risk of a damaging leak.

 If you’re unclear of your water heater’s age, examine the identification sticker on the unit.
 This states the manufacturing date and serial number.

 If your water tastes of metal, your water pipes could be oxidized.
 If both hot and cold water is dirty, the corrosion is probably someplace in your water pipes.